Chapter 7 From chi-squared to somers’ d

 ## lambda lwr.ci upr.ci

 While this output does not directly report a significance level, unlike the t-tests and chi-squared tests that we ran earlier, the confidence interval that it reports is extremely helpful.
-This tells is that there is a 95% chance that the true value of Lambda is somewhere between .17 and .39 (which would be a very strong relationship).
+This tells is that there is a 95% chance that the true value of Lambda is somewhere between .128 (which would be a moderate relationship) and .296 (which would be a moderately strong relationship).
 In other words, we are pretty confident that this relationship is moderate or moderately strong.
 If this reported interval had included 0, we would have concluded that the relationship was not statistically significant.

 7.4 Cramer’s V